NewsHillsborough County

 Closing arguments Suni Bell

-Watch video of incident
+Watch the video of the incident

 Day 5: Suni Bell Trial